Benemrxr/toolkits-architectures/reports/Report_4.md

 > - Log the value of the loss function (graphically)

 It was quite challenging for us to find out the names of the loss function.
 Since we do not have many experience with ML itself and neither with Keras, most of these functions during the model building process were completely new for us.
 With help of the internet, we first tried out to implement the `wandb.log()` function and desperately searched a solution to find out how we could get the names of the metrics.
 Suddenly we found another approach.
-Namely we learned about the `WandbCallback` from the `wandb` module.
+We learned about the `WandbCallback` from the `wandb` module.
 We learned that this function makes it possible to track the important metrics during the process.
 We then added
 ```
 callbacks=[WandbCallback()]
 ```